lpedrosa/lpedrosa.github.io/source/_posts/2014-06-10-keep-trying-try-in-java-8.markdown

     }
 };
 ```
-Again, your brain as to perform the mental exercise of navigating through the nested if chain, in order to understand what is really happening.
+Again, your brain has to perform the mental exercise of navigating through the nested if chain, in order to understand what is really happening.
 This is all due these method calls returning null when a value is not present.

 Fortunately, Java 8 introduces the `java.util.Optional` class.
 Instances of this class represent the presence or absence of a certain value.
 In pratice, you are basically "lifting" this value absence onto the type system.
 This enables your compiler to statically check if you are handling this absence properly or not.